briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

     issued by the manufacturer.

 3. _(c)_ This section does not preclude, and shall not be construed as precluding, prosecution for theft in violation of Ohio R.C.
-2913.02 or a municipal ordinance relating to theft, or for receiving stolen property in violation of Ohio R.C.
-2913.51 or a municipal ordinance relating to receiving stolen property.
+[2913.02][ORC Section 2913.02] or a municipal ordinance relating to theft, or for receiving stolen property in violation of Ohio R.C.
+[2913.51][ORC Section 2913.51] or a municipal ordinance relating to receiving stolen property.

 4. _(d)_ Whoever violates this section is guilty of a misdemeanor of the third degree.\